microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ### CreateVertexBufferView

-> This section is proposed as part of [graphics nodes](#graphics-nodes), which aren't supported yet.
+> `[CUT]` This section was proposed as part of [graphics nodes](#graphics-nodes), but has been cut in favor of starting experimentation with [mesh nodes](#mesh-nodes) only.
+The feature described here could in theory work for any shader stage, but isn't currently a priority.

 ```C++